SamsonPN/learn-go-with-tests/README.md

   - the receiverType can be a struct or a Named type, e.g. type MyInt int
 * Table Driven Tests
   - table driven tests allow you to easily maintain and extend a suite of test cases
-  - a slice of test cases defined using a struct
+  - it is a slice of test cases defined using a struct
     * []{ name, input, expected }
   - you iterate over this slice of test cases and use t.Run using the struct.name as the test name
   - able to call individual tests using `go test -run [test-func-name]/[test-name]`